bjosv/kubectl-rediscluster/README.md

 ## How to run

-Get cluster information by running a command like:
+Collect cluster information by running a command like:

 `kubectl rediscluster <COMMAND> <SERVICE NAME>`